-The LFS is an important source of information on the situation and trends in the EU labour market.
-Most notably, it forms the basis for the monthly harmonised unemployment rate, one of Eurostat's key short-term indicators.
-Due to the diversity of information and the large sample size the EU-LFS is also an important source for other European statistics, e.g. education statistics or regional statistics.
+In addition, the EU-LFS forms the basis for the EU's monthly harmonised unemployment rate, one of Eurostat's key short-term indicators.
+Due to the diversity of information available and its large sample size, the LFS is also an important source of information for other European statistics, such as education or regional statistics.

-For a detailed overview on the EU-LFS, please see: EU Labour Force Survey (Statistics Explained).
+For a detailed overview of the EU-LFS, please see our dedicated article 'EU Labour Force Survey' in Statistics Explained.